top of page

 Born in Savannah Georgia, Phillips passion for animals was apparent in early childhood years.
 He was always nurturing an animal or trying to "train" it.
 It wasn't until he was in his teens that he started teaching himself about dog behaviors.
 He took in as much knowledge as he possibly could, even taking his trained pets to other local trainers for more guidance.
 He started training for friends and family and once he realized he was very good at his craft, he turned it into a way of Life and a business.
 Legendary K9 Georgia was born.

-Phillip has 4 personal dogs: Leda (Dutch Shepherd), Thais (Belgian Malinois) Lykos (Belgian Malinois) and Jelly Roll (French Bulldog).
+Phillip has 4 personal dogs: Leda (Dutch Shepherd), Thais (Belgian Malinois) Lykos (Belgian Malinois) and Heidi (Giant Schnauzer).
 Three are trained in Personal Protection and Leda is trained in Search and Rescue.
 You will often see them with Phillip at community events performing for children and spectators.

 Becca also shared a passion for animals and started training horses in her free time while her main career was in bookkeeping and marketing.
 A Hilton Head Island Native, Becca moved to Georgia and eventually she was able to turn her passion for training horses into a full time job.
 She has 4 dogs, Zoe (Australian Shepherd Rescue), Kodiak (Rottweiler) Booger (Heinz 57 Rescue) and Dupe (Heinz 57 Rescue).
 Phillip and Becca have 6 children between the two of them and Legendary K9 Georgia is a family affair.